mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

   - family
   - monte carlo
 type: ''
-subtitle: 'Using web scraping, SpaCy, and simulation to check basic logic'
+subtitle: 'Using web scraping, SpaCy, and monte carlo simulation to check children story logic'
 image: ''
 ---
 Bedtime has historically been a battle for our family.
 Kids have this impressive ability to fall asleep when you want them awake and vigorously stay awake when you want them to sleep.
 To combat the insanity, we read a few books every night before bed.
 There is a great series of books for young children called "[The Magic Tree House](https://www.magictreehouse.com/)".
 The series follows two children (Jack and Annie) who transport to other times and places for some mystery or adventure.